cioportfolio/python/docs/index.md

 - Check how you have indented (shifted right) your lines of code, especially if you are using loops with other things such as [functions](#small-helper-programs) or [branches](#switching-between-different-bits-of-code).
 - it is easy to forget the `:` at the end of the `for` or `while` lines.
 - In a `while` loop it is easy to put `=` (which means define or update a [variable](#remembering-and-naming-things)) when you really meant to put `==` (which means check if these two things are the same).
 - If Python stops with an error in the loop it can sometimes be hard to spot what is wrong.
 It might work on some repetitions and not others, for example, if the special loop variable gets too large.
-[Some Python editors have debug tools](https://cs111.wellesley.edu/labs/lab02/debugger) to help you find these kinds or problem.
+[Some Python editors have debug tools](https://cs111.wellesley.edu/labs/lab02/debugger) to help you find these kinds of problem.
 - It is easy to make mistakes if you have loops with lots of code in them.
-If you are getting stuck try breaking up a big block in a loop into sections and move the sections into a helper function with a helpful name.
+If you are getting stuck try breaking up a big block in a loop into sections and move the sections into a [helper function](#small-helper-programs) with a helpful name.

 ### Practice with loops

 Try out the example loops in your Python editor:

-- Use a `for` loop to print all the numbers from 0 to 50
+- Use a `for` loop to print all the numbers from 0 to 50.
 - Can you change your loop to print only the event numbers?
 - Can you change your loop to print odd numbers between 10 and 40?
 - Create a list of your favourite characters and make a loop to print each character in the list.
 You can make a list like this